 Again, this doesn’t have to cost a lot of money.
-And if your weight is the major thing you don’t like (as it is for so many women), take control of it and begin working to lose some.
-Even a 10-pound weight loss can make a huge difference in the way you feel.
-Focus on making one small, practical change that will help you turn something you feel bad about into something you feel good about.
-After a while, make another another change.
+Focus on making one small, simple change that will help you turn something you feel bad about into something you feel good about.
+After a while, make another change.

 4. Begin doing one thing to take better care of your health.

-The state of our health and the way we treat our bodies are closely tied to the way we look and the way we feel about ourselves.
+Our physical and emotional health and the way we treat our bodies are closely tied to the way we look and the way we feel about ourselves.
 If you try to get by with 5 hours sleep a night, your eyes and skin will show it.
 (Not to mention how bad you’ll feel!)
 If I eat a lot of processed food, my skin and digestive system will let me know.
 (Not to mention how bad I’ll feel!)
-If we go for days (or weeks!) without exercising, our physical and mental health will suffer, which always influences the way we feel about ourselves.
+And if you or I go for days (or weeks!) without exercising, our physical and mental health will suffer, which always affects the way we feel about ourselves.

 So begin this week doing one thing to take better care of your health.
 Determine which health habit is most affecting the way you look and the way you feel about your appearance, and begin working on it.
 If you’re not sure where to begin, I suggest making sure you sleep 7-8 hours most nights.
 After that, begin exercising regularly, sitting less, and moving more.
 Figure out the one thing your physical or mental health needs most and start doing it.